According to Expanding Astrology’s Universe:

 The Gemini-Pisces square is another square that some astrologers don’t see as bringing many conflicts to the native.
 The worst that is said is that the type tends to superficial chatter.
 Carter says the common signs (mutable) have the possibility of dispelling conflicts in talk and discussion.
 The unmovable and embedded quality of the usual “complex” is most likely to occur under the fixed signs.
 A view on the fixed square/s in the horoscope is discussed by Liz Greene The Horoscope in Manifestation: Psychology and Prediction when dealing with complexes.
 The author emphasized that fixed aspects are the ones that become most ingrained in our personality.
 This might be due to the immovable nature of the fixed signs, and also the self-pride, stubbornness, and a refusing to budge type of attitude.
 On the positive side, these people are often the most determined and do not give up easily, usually achieve their goals, as these signs do not let go easily.

-It is supposed that the mutable types are the easiest to get along with, and this is mainly due to these individuals being gifted at adapting to the environment.
-The only dilemma these guys face is their over-yielding nature, being too easily side-tracked, and adjusting automatically when perhaps standing and being firm is the better option.
-The usual readings for the aspects by themselves are usually accurate without going on too much about the planet’s mode or element.
-However, the further we delve into astrology and enter into the modes, elements and general actions of the signs the better understanding we begin to have of ourselves and our complex natures.
+On the opposite end of the spectrum, it is supposed that the mutable types are the easiest to get along with, and this is mainly due to these individuals being gifted at adapting to the environment.
+The only dilemma these individuals face is their over-yielding nature, being too easily side-tracked, and adjusting automatically when perhaps standing and being firm is the better option.
+The further we delve into astrology and enter into the modes, elements, and general actions of the signs the better understanding we begin to have of ourselves and our own complex natures.